Bug Hunter Guide

 • Study Bug Writing Best Practices to improve your reports

-• Learn from public disclosure reports shared by other researchers
+• Learn from public disclosure reports shared by other bug hunters

 • Develop specializations in specific vulnerability types or technologies